Irlandesee/progconcorrente/my_exercises/ThreadAdvanced/Thread_Advanced_es1/readme.md

 # misc
 Thread local random:
-ThreadLocalRandom is a combination of the ThreadLocal and Random classes (more on this later) and is isolated to the current thread
+ThreadLocalRandom is a combination of the ThreadLocal and Random classes (more on this later) and is isolated to the current thread.